 Italy canceled its order for sixteen aircraft in 2001.
-Then Italian defense minister Antonio Martino told the Italian TV Network RAI, “This aircraft will not be of use to military aviation” and opted to purchase twenty-two C-130J and twelve C-27J.
+Then Italian defense minister Antonio Martino told the Italian TV Network RAI, “This aircraft will not be of use to military aviation” and opted to purchase 22 C-130J and twelve C-27J.

 Soon after, Portugal withdrew from the program and in 2008, Canada opted to take a C-17/C-130J combination over the A400M.
 South Africa also pulled its order of eight aircraft in 2009 due to continued delays.

 At a crisis meeting early in 2010, the entire program looked like it might collapse owing to further technical issues.
 Airbus required €3.5 billion from the recession gripped European governments.
-Britain again cut its order, two twenty-two planes, in return for not having to stump up any more cash, this despite a Commons Defense Committee session on Strategic Lift in 2007 which revealed that General Andrew Figgures, technical director at the Defense Procurement Agency, was not satisfied that twenty-five aircraft would be enough and the committee recommending that the Ministry of Defense “consider acquiring additional A400M aircraft to ensure that the pool of twenty-five available aircraft is maintained.”
+Britain again cut its order, two 22 planes, in return for not having to stump up any more cash, this despite a Commons Defense Committee session on Strategic Lift in 2007 which revealed that General Andrew Figgures, technical director at the Defense Procurement Agency, was not satisfied that 25 aircraft would be enough and the committee recommending that the Ministry of Defense “consider acquiring additional A400M aircraft to ensure that the pool of 25 available aircraft is maintained.”

 As 2005 arrived, the Royal Air Force found its tactical airlift capabilities stretched.
 Years of hard work in Afghanistan and Iraq had taken their toll on the most heavily worked Hercules fleet in the world.
-The A400M, however, had seen its in service date slip to 2011, the air force order cut from forty-five to twenty-five and tens of millions of pounds spent extending the lives of the C-130Ks then in service.
+The A400M, however, had seen its in service date slip to 2011, the air force order cut from 45 to 25 and tens of millions of pounds spent extending the lives of the C-130Ks then in service.

 Additionally, the C-130Js have been almost run in to the ground since entering service and as a result have seen their service lives reduced by the additional strain placed upon them by continued operations in hostile environments, a factor compounded by the absence of A400M.